5 Common Myths About Infant Sleep

 Our babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
 If they miss their natural sleep cycle by as little as a half hour, their cortisol production can increase which causes a surge in energy, and things quickly spiral out of control.
 So as much as I wish babies could just fall asleep when they’re tired, it simply doesn’t work that way.
 That’s not to say that you shouldn’t respond to their cues, but you shouldn’t rely exclusively on them either.

-Nope.
-And this isn’t just me talking here.
-This is the American Academy of Pediatrics.
-If there’s a more reliable source of baby health information, they’re astoundingly bad at marketing themselves.
+If there’s a more reliable source of baby health information, it would be the American Academy of Pediatrics.
 And according to a 2016 study conducted by eight of their top researchers, behavioral intervention, (A.K.A Sleep training) “provide(s) significant sleep benefits above control, yet convey(s) no adverse stress responses or long-term effects on parent-child attachment or child emotions and behavior.”
 Not a whole lot of gray area there.

 After a certain age and weight, it is safe to say that night wakings are no longer a hunger issue.
 Depending on your baby's age, weight and development, babies can absolutely sleep through the night.